Wessex PSC is working with organisations across Wessex to reduce harm related to sepsis.

 Developed by the Wessex Patient Safety Collaborative the ARISE+ model helps individuals, teams and organisations to start conversations around effective co-production.

-More information about Wessex PSCs work on co-production can be found on our Working with our patients and public web page.
+More information about Wessex PSCs work on patient engagement can be found on our Working with our patients and public web page here.

 NHS England (NHSE) published a “Sepsis Action Plan” in 2015 and in April 2016 issued "a rallying call to healthcare professionals across the country to focus on improving the early recognition and timely treatment of sepsis.